dousto/redact-composer/README.md

 Currently this library is in a prototyping phase, undergoing major breaking changes frequently and without warning.

 Composers are built by creating a set of components, and defining how each of these components will produce further sub-components.
-In this library's domain, these correspond to the `SegmentType` and `Renderer` traits respectively.
+In this library's domain, these correspond to the `CompositionElement` and `Renderer` traits respectively.

 ## Example